 Additionally, remember the limitation that you cannot issue more than £5 million of EIS shares in one year; furthermore, based on the fluctuations of the Euro and Pound sterling currency lately, I would suggest you stay lower than £5 million so that you don’t fall foul of any EU State Aid limitations.

-Ensure that the applicable headcount constraints and the gross assets restrictions are adhered to (i.e. company can have no more than 250 employees, and no more than £15 million in gross assets etc.).
+Ensure that the applicable headcount constraints and the gross assets restrictions are adhered to (i.e. company can have no more than 250 employees, and no more than £200k in gross assets for SEIS and £15 million for EIS etc.).
 Also, it should go without saying that the company cannot have gone public since the granting of advance assurance.
 Any deviation from the regulations would prevent the company from availing of the schemes.

 Remember that the SEIS and EIS monies raised are for the organic growth of the qualifying business activity; so that means that you are unable to use the money for other purposes such as, for example, to acquire another company.